 Dr. Nuttall is an Assistant Professor in the Department of Human Development and Family Studies with an adjunct affiliation in the Department of Psychology.
 She enjoys mentoring talented graduate and undergraduate students from both departments.

-Dr. Nuttall is accepting graduate students for the 2018-2019 academic year.
+Dr. Nuttall is accepting graduate students.
 If you have specific questions about graduate study at Michigan State University and are interested in joining our lab, please feel welcome to contact Dr. Nuttall.
 See the HDFS graduate program website and the clinical psychology program website for information about our graduate programs.

 Undergraduate Research Assistant Requirements include: